Aakarshit07/Namaste-React-Learning/Inception-01/README.md

 # Jo Dikhta Hai Vo Bikta Hai - 10

+# Type of CSS libraries and framewrorks.
 - SASS, SCSS,
 - Styled Components, Matrial UI, Chakra UI, Ant UI,
 - TailwindCSS

+# Data is the new Oil - 11

+# What is Higher order Components?
+- It takes a component and returns a component
+- It takes a component and enhances/modifies it and returns a component